Orkney Rune Rede: The ninth full-day runic colloquium.

 There will be the option to take a taxi to the airport from Orphir, for anyone catching flights in the afternoon.

 Speakers and papers

-Follow the links to see individual abstracts, or download all abstracts as one PDF file here.
+Follow the links to see individual abstracts, or Abstracts of presentations.

 Aya Van Renterghem: “To Twig or not to Twig: Secret Runes in the British Isles”